 Information for professionals (public, private and voluntary sectors)

-A Multi-Agency Risk Assessment Conference (MARAC) is where local agencies meet to discuss high-risk victims of domestic abuse who are living within the local area.
+A MARAC is where local agencies meet to discuss high-risk victims of domestic abuse who are living within the local area.

 The primary objective of holding a MARAC is to reduce the risk of serious harm or homicide for a victim and increase the health, safety and wellbeing of victims.
-For information regarding the MARAC process visit the Safe Lives website.
+For information regarding the MARAC process, visit the Safe Lives website.

 At a MARAC, information about the risks faced by the victims is collated from a number of different agencies.
 Actions needed to ensure safety and resources are available locally are shared and used to create a risk management plan involving all relevant agencies.